authwit/book-NigerianBizOpsBlueprint/book.md

 \section{Interactive Financial Planning Tools}\label{sec:financial-tools}

-To help you plan your finances more effectively, I've created an interactive financial planning calculator.
-This tool will help you:
+To help you plan your finances more effectively, we've created an interactive financial planning calculator.\ This tool will help you:

 \begin{itemize}
     \item Model different scenarios